8 factors to improve inventory demand forecasting accuracy

 Calculating your base demand is just the start of producing accurate demand forecasts.
 Below is an example of the different demand factors that can impact or inflate your normal base demand.

-2. Demand trends
+2. Inventory demand trends

 The demand for your products will eb and flow as fashions change, new technologies replace old and social, economic and legal factors influence demand.